How to become an early years teacher

 - 2 to 3 A levels, or equivalent, for a degree

 You could work your way into this role by starting as nursery worker or teaching assistant and doing a part-time degree in childhood studies or child development.

-You'll usually need experience of working with children and young people through paid work or volunteering at a school, through youth work or on a holiday scheme.
+You'll usually need experience of working with children and young people.

 - paid work